 I still enjoy photography in my spare time, I also like to take long rides on my motorbike and the occasional..very occasional…visit to the gym.

 I have been involved in photography for the past 20 years.
 I began my career working in photographic darkrooms in the heart of London’s West End, familiarising myself with clients and gaining a wealth of experience in all aspects of photography.
 When working at Metro Imaging I have personally worked with photographers such as Nadav Kander and Edward Burtynsky, creating fine art digital c-types up to 10 ft long.
 In my own time I love spending time with my three kids.

-I’ve been working in the photography industry for over 10 years now, as PA and assistant for fashion and fine art photographers across the UK and Ireland.
+I have been working in the photography industry for over 10 years from shooting portrait and doc photography to assisting fashion and fine art photographers across the UK & Ireland.

-My role at Metro is mainly client facing, I find assisting photographers getting their work from camera to print is a very rewarding process.
+As Marketing & Partnerships manager at Metro Imaging, my role is mainly client facing; from marketing tips to exhibition advice I find assisting photographers -getting their work from concept to physical art- a very rewarding process.

 I’ve been wearing the team leader badge for the last three years having had a few different roles at Metro.
 As you’ve probably guessed from my profile shot, I’m actually pretty camera shy so it’s just as well I love clients photography!
 Outside of work my passions are music, travel, training & my three gorgeous nephews.